rbak54/CMEECourseWork/Week2/readme.md

-Desc: runs an infinite loop
+Desc: explores control statements and makes an infinite loop